Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-Y-EC.md

 artifact: "Gladiator"
 affiliation: Grand Narukami Shrine
 weapon: "KaguraVerity"
+type: Catalyst
+content: Miko oversees the Grand Narukami Shrine and is the owner of the Yae Publishing House.
+tags: ["2.5", "character", "inazuma"]

 ---

-Miko oversees the Grand Narukami Shrine and is the owner of the Yae Publishing House.